fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/02_preprocessor/01_include.md

 From other languages point of view, C++ build system is pretty primitive and needs some manually written information but at the same time it offers things that are not possible outside C/C++ world.

-Modules are planned for next standard (work is already ongoing), which will significantly reduce and change how preprocessor is used.
+Modules are being worked on as a complete overhaul of C++ build system that will change how projects are build and significantly reduce preprocessor usage.
+Some compilers/IDEs are already providing experimental support.

 ## the need for metadata